Guest appearance of Goscinny in a Jehan Sepoulet story, drawn by Uderzo

-René Goscinny was born in Paris in 1926.
-He moved with his parents to Argentine when he was two years old.
-He attended the French school in Buenos Aires, where his father became a teacher of mathematics, and published his first illustrations and texts in the school bulletins Notre Voix and Quartier Latin.
-In 1942, he graduated as a Fine Arts student, only a month before his father died.
-René found a job at a tyre factory, and when he was laid off he became a junior illustrator at an advertising agency.
+Born in Paris in 1926, young René Goscinny moved with his parents to Argentina at the age of two.
+He attended the French school in Buenos Aires, where his father worked as a teacher of mathematics, and where he published his first illustrations and writings in the school bulletins Notre Voix and Quartier Latin.
+He graduated as a Fine Arts student in 1942, only a month before his father died.
+René found a job at a tyre factory, and when he was laid off, he became a junior illustrator at an advertising agency.

-In 1945, his oncle invited him and his mother to visit him in the Unites States, and there Goscinny found a job as translator.
-He was drafted into army service, which he served in France.
-When he returned, he settled in Brooklyn and started pursuing an artistic career.
-In 1948, he became assistant in a small studio where he met young American artists Harvey Kurtzman, Willy Elder, John Severin and Jack Davis, who would be the founders of MAD magazine in 1952.
-He also met Joseph Gillain, better known as Jijé, and Maurice de Bévère, who signed his work Morris.
-He would work with Morris on the comic series 'Lucky Luke' from 1955 until his death in 1977.
+By 1945, his uncle invited him and his mother to the Unites States, where Goscinny found a job as translator.
+He fulfilled his military service in France, but returned to the States after he was discharged.
+He settled in Brooklyn and started pursuing an artistic career.
+He became an assistant in a small studio in 1948, where he met the young American artists Harvey Kurtzman, Willy Elder, John Severin and Jack Davis, who would become the driving forces behind MAD Magazine in 1952.
+He also met the Europeans Joseph Gillain, better known as Jijé, and Maurice de Bevere, who signed his work with Morris.